nylnook/nylnook-website/src/documents/en/img/earth-womb.html.md

   - G'mic
 ---

 Last time there was as much carbon dioxide (CO2) in the atmosphere as there is today... was 3 million years ago*.
-Dinosaurs were not even born.
+We were not even born.

 *Source : Gilles Ramstein, [Voyage à travers les climats de la terre](http://www.odilejacob.fr/catalogue/sciences/sciences-de-la-terre/voyage-a-travers-les-climats-de-la-terre_9782738128539.php) (Literally "Travel through the earth climates"), p.282.*